Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Set up AWS Audit Manager.
 Run an assessment for all AWS Regions for all accounts.
 - [ ] Ensure that Amazon Inspector agents are installed on all Amazon EC2 in-stances in all accounts.

 ### A company's security engineer has been tasked with restricting a contractor's IAM account access to the company's Amazon EC2 console without providing access to any other IAM services The contractors IAM account must not be able to gain access to any other IAM service, even it the IAM account rs assigned additional permissions based on IAM group membership.
-What should the security engineer do to meet these requirements'
+What should the security engineer do to meet these requirements?

-- [ ] Create an mime IAM user policy that allows for Amazon EC2 access for the contractor's IAM user.
+- [ ] Create an inline IAM user policy that allows for Amazon EC2 access for the contractor's IAM user.
-- [ ] Create an IAM permissions boundary policy that allows Amazon EC2 access Associate the contractor's IAM account with the IAM permissions boundary policy.
+- [x] Create an IAM permissions boundary policy that allows Amazon EC2 access.
+Associate the contractor's IAM account with the IAM permissions boundary policy.
-- [ ] Create an IAM group with an attached policy that allows for Amazon EC2 access Associate the contractor's IAM account with the IAM group.
+- [ ] Create an IAM group with an attached policy that allows for Amazon EC2 access.
+Associate the contractor's IAM account with the IAM group.
-- [ ] Create a IAM role that allows for EC2 and explicitly denies all other services Instruct the contractor to always assume this role.
+- [ ] Create an IAM role that allows for EC2 and explicitly denies all other services.
+Instruct the contractor to always assume this role.

 ### A company is using AWS Organizations to manage multiple accounts.
 The company needs to allow an IAM user to use a role to access resources that are in another organization's AWS account.
 Which combination of steps must the company perform to meet this requirement?
 (Select TWO)

-- [x] Create an identity policy that allows the sts: AssumeRole action in the AWS account that contains the resources.
+- [ ] Create an identity policy that allows the `sts:AssumeRole` action in the AWS account that contains the resources.
 Attach the identity policy to the IAM user.
-- [ ] Ensure that the sts: AssumeRole action is allowed by the SCPs of the organization that owns the resources that the IAM user needs to access.
+- [x] Ensure that the `sts:AssumeRole` action is allowed by the SCPs of the organization that owns the resources that the IAM user needs to access.
 - [x] Create a role in the AWS account that contains the resources.
 Create an entry in the role's trust policy that allows the IAM user to assume the role.
 Attach the trust policy to the role.
 - [ ] Establish a trust relationship between the IAM user and the AWS account that contains the resources.
 - [ ] Create a role in the IAM user's AWS account.
-Create an identity policy that allows the sts: AssumeRole action.
+Create an identity policy that allows the `sts:AssumeRole` action.
 Attach the identity policy to the role.

 ### A company's AWS CloudTrail logs are all centrally stored in an Amazon S3 bucket.
 The security team controls the company's AWS account.
 The security team must prevent unauthorized access and tampering of the CloudTrail logs.
 Which combination of steps should the security team take?
 (Choose THREE)